October AJ Page-Thriller Mix

 New Release Week at Whimsy Stamps!

-I’d like to share with you a really fun “steampunk” style card today using one of the brand new digital stamps:
+I’d like to share with you a really fun “steampunk” style card today:

 Vicki-WSSteampunkLilith-Sept3